 Since these attitudes are embedded in culture, they will only change with education and local leadership.
 But outsiders can play a role in creating change too, in part by shining a spotlight on these harmful and sexist attitudes and traditions.
 By not speaking out we too are helping to quietly sanction this violence against women.

 The International Rescue Committee and writer/photographer Ann Jones worked together on "A Global Crescendo: Womens Voices from Conflict Zones" in 2007 and 2008, documenting violence against women in the Democratic Republic of Congo, Liberia, Ivory Coast (Cote d'Ivoire), Sierra Leone and Thailand.
-The work of these local women can be seen in this video.

 Check out Half the Sky Movement's partners who are working to end gender-based violence here.